mnmpdadish/pythonc_interface/README.rst

    a very simple and straighforward approach.
-2. "manual" refers to the way to code your python extension yourself, as described at https://docs.python.org/2/extending/extending.html Python2.7 and 3+ both behave differently, so there is one directory for each version.
-   Note that there is small differences for this approach between python2.7 and 3+, hence a different directory for each version.
+2. "manual" refers to the way to code your python extension yourself, as described at https://docs.python.org/2/extending/extending.html Note that there is small differences for this approach between python2.7 and 3+, hence a different directory for each version.
    You can easily check for the difference using (for example):